priestjim/chef-openresty/README.md

 * `node['openresty']['source']['path']` - Download and compilation temporary path.

+* `node['openresty']['source']['state']` - The state directory where Chef will keep state in a serverless environment like Chef Solo, Zero or OpsWorks.

 * `node['openresty']['source']['default_configure_flags']` - A set of default configuration
   flags for the source compilation, generally best left untouched unless you *really* know what you're doing.